flucto-gmbh/motion-sensor-box/msb_zusammenbau.markdown

 # Hardware assembly

-The Motion-Sensor-Box may be subdided in the cybercube and all the other inner components within the housing.
+The Motion-Sensor-Box may be subdivided in the cybercube and all the other inner components within the housing.
 Those components need to be assembled first before starting the main assembly.

 ## Assembly of the inncomponents